Lord Hill

 Youth Pricing

-Participants 24 years of age and under automatically receive a discount of 20% on their registration fee.
+Participants 24 years of age and under receive a discount of 20% on their registration fee.
+Email us at Info@evergreentrailruns.com for your discount code!

 Schedule